IoTPlay/docker-iotplay-standards/README/READ10-nodered_Projects.md

   `https://iotplay@bitbucket.org/iotplay/client_dbr-tmpl-dbr_nrc01-prj.master.git`

-#### Step 5: Add the Remote Repo in NodeRed
+#### Step 5: Add the Remote Repo in Node-RED

-On NodeRed, menu `Project Settings > Settings > add remote` use the above url from Overview on Bitbucket, minus the username, add to `URL` on Screen 2: add remote (see below).
+On Node-RED, menu `Project Settings > Settings > add remote` use the above url from Overview on Bitbucket, minus the username, add to `URL` on Screen 2: add remote (see below).
 Thus:

 >URL: `https://bitbucket.org/iotplay/client_dbr-tmpl-dbr_nrc01-prj.master.git`, and hit `Add  Remote` button.

-#### Step 6: Commit NodeRed Project to BitBucket
+#### Step 6: Commit Node-RED Project to BitBucket

 Setup the remote branch:
 - See screen 3 below, on menu: `Control Panel > history tab > Commit History`;
 - Click on the up/down arrows;
 - A screen, see `Screen 4` will pop up, under 'Authentication required for repository:', add the Username and Password of your Bitbucket account.

-Replicate the local NodeRed flows to the Remote:
+Replicate the local Node-RED flows to the Remote:
   - Some conflicts might show up if you have a local readme.md already, solve these.
   - Choose the origin/mast as branch, tick the `set as upstrem master`, and hit `push` button to clone to remote.